;

 Early summer pears, when poached, become fork-tender yet hold their shape well.
 On account of not becoming mushy when poached, pears can take a salad to a whole new level of deliciousness.

 For this recipe, I’ve included two options for poaching the pears.
 Either method uses the poaching liquid by cooking the pears in a small amount of butter, oil, sugar, and spice.
-Then the liquid reduces into a fantastic glaze used for cooking the chicken tenders.
+Then, the liquid reduces into a fantastic glaze for cooking the chicken tenders.

 Both options are easy and delicious.